Chapter 14

 As for Eichmann, he was delighted with this “fantastic opportunity.”

-From SS veterans throughout Europe he had assembled a Sondereinsatzkommando, his Special Operations Unit.
+From SS veterans throughout Europe he had assembled a Sondereinsatzkommando: his Special Operations Unit.
 Its members’s work elsewhere was pretty much completed; now all their attention and experience could be brought to bear on Hungary.
-They were ordered to proceed with due caution—the Nazis wanted to avoid another Warsaw ghetto rebellion—but they would have to hurry, especially in the east, for the Soviet army had almost reached the same Carpathian passes that the Cossacks had nearly pushed through thirty years before.
+They were ordered to proceed with caution—the Nazis wanted to avoid another Warsaw ghetto rebellion—but they would have to hurry, especially in the east, for the Soviet army had almost reached the same Carpathian passes that the Cossacks had nearly pushed through thirty years before.

 On May 2, 1944, the Kolozsvár police chief posted local ghettoization instructions.
 Then followed the banging on doors, the rounding up conducted by the Gestapo and the greenshirted Arrow Cross, Hungary’s own homegrown Nazis.
-Everything went smoothly enough, since few of the intimidated Jews dared resist.** Some of their Christian neighbors helped hide them; some denounced Jews in hiding; many feared being threatened with the same fate.
+Everything went smoothly, since few of the intimidated Jews dared resist[158].
+Some of their Christian neighbors helped hide them; some denounced Jews in hiding; many feared being threatened with the same fate.
 And many others cheered as 12,000 Jews were herded into Kolozsvár’s Iris Brickyard by May 10th.
 Two weeks later another 4,000 joined them there.

-The miserably overcrowded brickyard was exposed to wind and rain.
+This miserably overcrowded brickyard was exposed to wind and rain.
 A single pipe with fifteen faucets (frequently out of order) served as the ghetto’s water supply; there was hardly enough water for drinking or cooking, let alone washing.
 Food was doled out once a day.
 Four ditches were dug to be latrines for the entire brickyard.
 In one building—the “mint” or “massage room”—people were beaten into confessing where their valuables might be hidden.

 Kolozsvár’s was a typical Hungarian ghetto.

 On May 18th the Catholic Bishop of Transylvania, Áron Márton, gave a sermon in Kolozsvár at the Church of St. Michael, in front of which stood the bronze statue of Matthias Corvinus.
 And with the courage of Mátyás, Bishop Márton condemned the ghettoization, imploring Hungary not to abandon its Jews to annihilation.
-But articles appeared in local newspapers claiming that, despite exaggerated rumors, all was well at “the brickyard where people play football and rummy and nobody wants to work.”
-There was no hunger or disease or want for anything, and even if the Jews were not particularly comfortable in their ghetto, remember the brave Magyar soldiers fighting FOR us and BECAUSE of them!
+But articles appeared in local newspapers claiming that despite exaggerated rumors, all was well at “the brickyard where people play football and rummy and nobody wants to work.”
+There was no hunger or disease or want for anything—and even if the Jews were not particularly comfortable in their ghetto, remember the brave Magyar soldiers fighting for us and because of them!

 Life in the ghetto in fact grew so intolerable that its inmates were glad to leave it, feeling relief when trains came to take them away.
 Seventy to ninety people were crowded into each freight car; all had to stand throughout the trip.
 There was no food, no water, no sanitation other than two buckets per car, and those who happened to die en route were not removed till the journey’s end.
 Upon arrival at their destination, the freight cars were emptied and columns were formed: one of men, the other of women and children.
 An SS doctor on sight-inspection divided each column into two groups.